funkelab/drosophila_neurotransmitters/README.md

  *acetylcholine, glutamate, gaba, glycine,dopamine,serotonin, octopamine, tyramine, histamine, nitric oxide* - Each small molecule transmitter column contains a -1, 0 or 1.
 1 = positive evidence for transmitter usage, 0 = no evidence either way for transmitter usage, -1 = negative evidence for transmitter usage.
 Due to the way wetlab reports are gathered and conveyed, there is relatively little negative data from the literaure but it is useful - and so we really encourage you to add it, if you have it!

 This project started in June 2024 with 910 cell types identified across 71 studies in adult D. melanogaster, perhaps ~1-5% of the central nervous system.
-The fodler `gt_sources` contain some tables from a few of these studies, whih we used to help build this data.
+The folder `gt_sources` contain some tables from a few of these studies, whih we used to help build this data.
 We encourage you to submit such tables to this folder as well.